sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

-:Message: Could not load prime numbers database from "%(path)s". %(details)s
+:Message: SSH algorithms negotiation failed at %(type)s.
+Client: "%(client_algorithms)s".
+Server: "%(server_algorithms)s".
-:Groups: operational, process, failure, failure-high, ssh
+:Groups: session, failure, failure-high, failure-specific, ssh
-:From version: 1.6.0
+:From version: 5.1.0
-:To version: 3.40.0
-:Description: None
+:Description: Emitted when we don't have a match for the client and server algorithms.
+:Data:
+  :client_algorithms: List of algorithm supported by client.

+  :server_algorithms: List of algorithm supported by server.

+  :type: The type of algorithm for which no common value was found.